Sergio-Galeano/CryptoTrackerMessenger/README.md

 This repository contains a python script that tracks prices for the top ten cryptocurrencies by market cap.
 Using crontab, a time-based scheduling program in your operating system, you will be able to schedule the program at precise moments.

-A big thank you to @asweigart for your fantastic book which taught me the fundamentals needed to build this program.
+A big thank you to @asweigart, @github/asweigart for your fantastic book which taught me the fundamentals needed to build this program.

 **SKILLS PRACTICED AND LEARNED BY BUILDING THIS PROGRAM INCLUDE:**
 * webscraping